 There are several options in order to get from the airport in Barcelona to the city center.

-The big drawback is that the train is only leaving from Terminal 2.
-There is a shuttle bus between Terminal 1 and 2, which you can use free of charge, but it might take around 15 – 20 minutes.
+The big drawback is that the train only leaves from Terminal 2.
+There is a free shuttle bus between Terminal 1 and 2, but it might take 15 – 20 minutes.

 How to get around Barcelona